isomerpages/moe-crescentgirlssch/_cradle/Youth Upcycling Movement/About National Youth Upcycling Movement (NYUM).md

 **Presentation-cum-Consultation on Advocacy Toolkit &amp; Outreach Project Pla**

-* After attending the NYUM Online Symposium, all teams will be required to start working on the following deliverables for the Movement:<br>
+* After attending the NYUM Online Symposium, all teams will be required to start working on the following deliverables for the Movement:
 	* Design of upcycled products
 	* Advocacy outreach plans
 * All teams will be required to record the amount of different food packaging (e.g. styrofoam boxes, plastic bottles, etc) conserved by the team in their Final Report.<br>